 We say again to the haters of Western civilisation and freedom, 'Go home!'

-You may wish to send a polite email to Saatchi Gallery concerning their craven capitulation to Sharia Law: firstname.lastname@example.orgShare this post on social media:
+You may wish to send a polite email to Saatchi Gallery concerning their craven capitulation to Sharia Law: firstname.lastname@example.orgShare this post or leave a Facebook comment: